 You are no doubt familiar with most traditional winter season sports.
 During that time of the year when temperatures drop, skiing, snowboarding, ice skating, and sledding are popular snow or ice activities.
 Today, however, we are going to celebrate athletes who partake in less well-known wintertime sports, or as we like to call, “unconventional” winter athletes.

 Unconventional is a characteristic we at Dixie Botanicals® appreciate.
-That’s because one might consider you unconventional if you take CBD supplements to naturally boost performance and encourage faster recovery.
+That’s because one might consider you unconventional if you take CBD products to naturally boost performance and encourage faster recovery.

 In our ongoing “Unconventional Athletes” series, we highlight athletes who create their own athletic lane and are driven by their own definition of greatness.
 Read about these thrilling and adventurous winter sports, and what they have to do with CBD.